Level-2/Axel/README.md

 `include` which is an array of files which are automatically included.

 `modules` which is a list of modules to register with the autoloader.
-This can include NamespaceMap and any custom modules that have been loaded in `include`
+This can include PSR0 and any custom modules that have been loaded in `include`

 Once you've created autoload.json you need to tell Axel to look for it.
 This is done by registering the module `Axel\Module\Library` with the autoloader: